vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_11-introduction-to-azure-iot-edge.md

     11/14/2019 22:26:45 - Send Json Event : {"machine":{"temperature":320.4,"pressure":0.99945886361358849},"ambient":{"temperature":20.940019742324957,"humidity":26},"timeCreated":"2019-11-14T22:26:45.7931201Z"}
     ```

-1. Delete the Azure resources that you created during the lab.
+1. Once you are satified that the IoT Edge modules are performing as expected, delete the Azure resources that you created during the lab.

     If you have one or more Azure resource groups dedicated to this lab, it is recommended that you delete them before exiting the lab environment.